Stair Railing Maintenance: Keeping Your Installation Looking Sharp in 2024

 3. Protection:

-• Apply a high-quality wood sealant or varnish to protect against moisture and UV rays.
+- Seal with a high-grade wood sealant or varnish to protect from moisture and UV exposure.

-• Reapply sealant every 1-2 years, or as needed based on wear and exposure.
+- Re-seal every 1-2 years, or as required due to wear and exposure.

 4. Repair:

-• Address any scratches or dents promptly by sanding the area and applying wood filler if necessary.
+Repair any scratches or dents as soon as possible by sanding the spot and filling with wood filler if needed.

-• Refinish the area with stain and sealant to match the rest of the railing.
+Refinish the spot using stain and sealer to blend with the rest of the railing.

 Metal Railings